 Please complete the form below or give us a call on 02073864646

-You will arrive into Santiago in the morning, where you will be met and driven to your hotel in the leafy suburb of Lastarria.
+Arrive into Santiago international airport, where you will be met and driven to your hotel in the leafy suburb of Providencia.

 A private tour of Chile’s capital will show you the historic Santa Lucia Hill with its wonderful facades, fountains and stairways, as well as the famous European architecture that fills the Paris-Londres neighbourhood.
 You’ll stop for a cup of coffee at one of the notorious “café con piernas”, before setting off to explore some of the city’s most vibrant markets.

 Your hotel is a charming restored house down a side road in Lastarria.
 It’s full of character and has a beautiful terrace and garden area.

 Stay: One night at Le Rêve Santiago – Bed & breakfast